French Alps: Grand Traverse

 How difficult is this adventure?

-This is a moderately difficult hiking adventure.
-We’ll sleep in hotels and lodges each night.
-On the trail we will carry a day pack with water and daily supplies, while the rest of our luggage is transferred between hotels and lodges.
-We’ll follow well-maintained paths but sometimes go off-trail.
-We’ll average 5 to 7 hours of walking per day.
-While this hike is ideal for all skill levels, previous hiking experience is helpful and we strongly recommend that all participants have a good level of fitness and overall health.
+This is considered a moderate hiking adventure.
+You will be carrying a day pack each day, with your own water and daily supplies, while the rest of our luggage is transferred between hotels and lodges.
+We’ll follow well-maintained paths but sometimes go off-trail, and sleep in hotels and lodges every night.
+On this adventure there will be an average of 5-7 hours of walking per day.
+We strongly recommend that participants have a good level of fitness and are well prepared.
+While this trek is ideal for all skill levels, some hiking experience would also be of benefit.

 What are the arrival and departure details?